EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 The fix to this is to wrap the unsafe code in an `unsafe` block.

-This lint is "allow" by default on editions up to 2021, from 2024 it is "warn" by default; the plan for increasing severity further is still being considered.
+This lint is “allow” by default on editions up to 2021, from 2024 it is “warn” by default; the plan for increasing severity further is still being considered.
 See [RFC #2585](https://github.com/rust-lang/rfcs/blob/master/text/2585-unsafe-block-in-unsafe-fn.md) and [issue #71668](https://github.com/rust-lang/rust/issues/71668) for more details.